10 Beneficial Foods for Hypothyroidism

-- Deep voice and hoarseness.
+- Low voice and hoarseness

-- Sleep disorders.
+- Sleep disorders

-- Fluid retention.
+- Fluid retention

 1. Coconut oil

-- These nutrients have the power to increase your metabolism and facilitate weight loss, which are two of the main problems for people who suffer from hypothyroidism.
+Extra virgin coconut oil is a saturated fat rich in medium chain triglycerides.
+These nutrients may boost metabolism and facilitate weight loss, which are two of the main problems for those who suffer from hypothyroidism.